All Episodes

 Right.

-Can we get that live streamed?
+Like, can we get that live stream?

-That Google has been involved in so many crimes against humanity and so much censorship and licensing AI technology to Israel to slaughter people, and then if the the machines rise up and slaughter Google employees, rises up and says, psych No, but I mean this is a serious question.
+That Google has been involved in so many crimes against humanity and so much censorship and licensing AI technology to Israel to slaughter people.

-Who who would the machines kill first?
+Who would the machines kill first?

-Well, it's I think you just answered it.
+Well, I think you just answered it.

 I mean, I think that's the answer.

-So if we read about a mass shooting on the Google campus, but the shooter is a robot, yeah, then we should not be surprised.
+So if we read about a mass shooting on the Google campus, but the shooter is a robot, then we should not be surprised.

-No, we shouldn't.
+No, we should be.

-They came back in time to stop Google from stopping the rise of AI.
+Maybe it's a robot from the future that came back in time to stop Google from stopping the rise of AI.

-So, like I said, if you have the potential to have a plumber's crack, don't learn to code, learn to fix toilets.
+So like I said, if you have the potential to have a plumber's crack, don't learn to code, learn to fix toilets.

 Okay?